basho/basho_docs/source/languages/en/riakts/developing/java.md

 ---

-You can develop with Riak TS through the Java client.
-This document covers the Java protobuf requests to Riak TS.
+You can develop applications and tools using Riak TS with the Riak Java client.

-## Overview
+This document covers the Java API for Riak TS.

+##Overview

-There are two packages that cover the public API for TS in the Java client.
-The `com.basho.riak.client.api.commands.timeseries` package contains executable commands, and the `com.basho.riak.client.core.query.timeseries` package contains the common data types.
+There are two packages that cover the public API for TS in the Java client:

+1. The `com.basho.riak.client.api.commands.timeseries` package contains executable commands, and
+2. the `com.basho.riak.client.core.query.timeseries` package contains the common data types.

-## Data Types
+##Data Types

- * Cell - Holds a single piece of data.
+ * `Cell` - Holds a single piece of data.
- * Row - Holds a collection of Cells.
+ * `Row` - Holds a collection of Cells.
- * ColumnDescription - A Metadata description of a column in a Time Series table.
+ * `ColumnDescription` - A metadata description of a column in a Riak TS table.
- * QueryResult - Holds a result set from a query, keylist, or fetch command.
+ * `QueryResult` - Holds a result set from a query, key list, or fetch command.

-### Data Types Details
+###Data Type Details

 ####`Cell`
-Holds a piece of data for a Time Series Row.
+A cell contains a piece of data for a row in a Riak TS table.

-Note: Cells are immutable once created.
+>**Note:** Cells are immutable once created.

 A cell can hold 5 different types of raw data:

-**Varchar**s, which can hold byte arrays.
-Commonly used to store encoded strings.
+* `Varchar` - byte arrays commonly used to store encoded strings.
-**SInt64**s, which can hold any signed 64-bit integers.
+* `SInt64` - any signed 64-bit integers.
-**Double**s, which can hold any 64-bit floating point numbers.
+* `Double` - any 64-bit floating point numbers.
-**Timestamp**s, which can hold any unix/epoch timestamp.
-Millisecond resolution is required.
+* `Timestamp` - any Unix epoch timestamp; millisecond resolution is required.
-**Boolean**s, which can hold a true/false value.
+* `Boolean` - a true/false value.

-##### Constructors
-There are Cell constructors that accept Strings(Varchar type), Longs(SInt64 type), Double (Double type), Boolean (Boolean type), Calendar (Timestamp type), and Date(Timestamp type).
-There is also a special static helper for creating Cells with raw timestamps.
+#####Constructors
+Cell constructors accept: strings (`Varchar`), longs (`SInt64`), double (`Double`), boolean (`Boolean`), calendar (`Timestamp`), and date (`Timestamp`).

  * `public Cell(String varcharValue)`
  * `public Cell(long sint64Value)`